 (3) Subregulation (2) does not apply to a search referred to in regulation 19.

-17. Means of searching a person
+17. Means of searching person

 (1) A search of a person must be conducted by one or more of the following means —

 (a) by using an electronic or other device that is designed to locate property that is a subject of the search;